Last updated on 03 February 12

 Inner and Middle Temple Gardens

 The 'Temple' in the name Temple Gardens comes, via the Knight's Templar, from the Temple Mount in Jerusalem.
-When their order was dissolved the site passed to the the Knights Hospitaller and then, in 1608, to the barristers.
+When their order was dissolved the london property passed to the the Knights Hospitaller and then, in 1608, to the barristers.
 It remains the HQ of the legal profession and they have done a very good job in conserving its character.
 Walking down a narrow alley from Fleet Street into the Temple gives a real sense of passing from Medieval London to Eighteenth Century London, still pleasantly free of vehicular traffic.
 The grand terrace houses, now barristers' chambers, have an eighteenth century character.
 The garden spaces are managed like eighteenth century garden squares.

 See also: